What is Passing off?

 - they have not relied on the misrepresentation to buy the product.

-So “mere” confusion does not affect the economic behaviour of the buying public.
+So “mere” confusion doesn't affect the economic behaviour of the relevant buying public.

 Even actual confusion does not show that there has been a misrepresentation by anyone.
 In a classic statement of the law: